ForEvolve/forevolve.github.io/_drafts/en/2021-03-07-learn-coding-with-dot-net-core-part-4.md

 We can use comments to leave notes in the source code.
 As a beginner, comments can be handy.
-The more you progress, the clearer your code will become and the less needed the comments will be.
+The more you progress, the clearer your code will become and the less needed the comments are gonna be.

 > **More info:** I usually recommend to intermediate developers to write as close to zero comments as possible in their code.
 > Comments too often become outdated and forgotten.